 Code Changes for Duct System Standards You Should Know

 As we head into a new year, the future of government regulations affecting environmentally friendly building practices is up for grabs.
 For green building proponents, however, the White House is not the be-all, end-all when it comes to industry practice.
-In fact, states like California, Illinois and Washington, as well as industry organizations such as ASHRAE and the International Code Council (ICC) continue to push for building standards that prioritize energy efficiency.
+In fact, states like California, Illinois, and Washington, as well as industry organizations such as ASHRAE and the International Code Council (ICC) continue to push for building standards that prioritize energy efficiency.

 Nowhere is this more apparent than in some of the changes to industry standards that are coming down the pike for duct testing and allowable leakage rates.
 Over the past several years, the builder community has come to better understand the significant role that proper air distribution plays in overall building performance and these changes clearly reflect this new understanding.

-When it comes to commercial buildings, ASHRAE 90.1 is considered by many to be the industry bible for energy code compliance, providing minimum requirements for energy efficient designs for buildings except for low-rise residential buildings.
+When it comes to commercial buildings, ASHRAE 90.1 standard is considered by many to be the industry bible for energy code compliance, providing minimum requirements for energy efficient designs for buildings except for low-rise residential buildings.
 First published in 1975 (ASHRAE 90), this guide addresses the energy-efficiency requirements for the design, materials, and equipment used in nearly all new construction and renovation projects.
 The standard has been tweaked and updated numerous times over the past forty years or so and, in 1999, was placed on continuous maintenance to reflect the increased adoption rate of new technologies and fluctuating energy prices.
 While it is developed by ASHRAE committee members, the code is typically adopted by IECC (International Energy Conservation Code), IGCC (International Green Construction Code) and other standards bodies as well.

-The latest edition of ASHRAE 90.1 includes key updates to the section regarding air duct design, testing and performance.
+The latest edition of ASHRAE 90.1 standard includes key updates to the section regarding air duct design, testing and performance.
 There are two significant changes you should know about:

 Amount of Duct To Be Tested